Eating disorder care that works, built by people who’ve been there.

 We started Arise because we've been there, too.

-Our co-founders, Joan Zhang and Amanda D'Ambra, each had their own struggles with eating disorders and mental health, experiencing firsthand the harm it caused in their lives — and the power of community and connection in their own healing.
+Our co-founders, Joan Zhang and Amanda D'Ambra Manian, each had their own struggles with eating disorders and mental health, experiencing firsthand the harm it caused in their lives — and the power of community and connection in their own healing.

-They came together with shared conviction that respectful, inclusive care should be available to people who need it — whatever they look like and wherever they come from.
+They came together with shared conviction that nonjudgmental, inclusive, and effective eating disorder care should be available to all — whatever they look like and wherever they come from.

-With input and support from an incredible group of care and community advisors, they started Arise to change the conversation around eating disorders — and bring people a new kind of care that puts them at the center.
+Partnered with leading eating disorder expert and psychiatrist Dr. Erikka Dzirasa, MD, MPH, with input and support from an incredible group of care advisors, they started Arise to change the conversation around eating disorders — and bring people a new kind of care that puts them at the center.

 OUR APPROACH